null

 • Use cocoa powder in recipes – Add unsweetened cocoa powder to smoothies, oatmeal, or homemade energy bars.

-By consuming foods that have flavonoids, including flavonoids in cocoa powder, tea, berries, and leafy greens, you can naturally support your well-being.
-Making small changes to include more flavonoid-rich foods in your daily routine can be an easy and effective way to enjoy their protective benefits.
+By eating foods that have flavonoids, like cocoa powder, tea, berries, and leafy greens, you can naturally support your well-being.
+Small changes to include more flavonoid-rich foods in your daily routine are an easy way to enjoy flavonoids benefits.